 Test the iron on a small, inconspicuous section of the clothing item before you start, to make sure it’s not too hot.

-That way, if you do damage the garment, it can usually be hidden from general view.
+That way, if you do damage the garment, it can usually be hidden from the general view.

 4. Dampen the Fabric

 Spray the item lightly with water.
-By wetting the fabric, it will relax easier and require less heat.
+Wetting the fabric will relax it much easier and require less heat.

 You can also use the steam burst feature from your iron to help pull out the wrinkles faster at lower temperatures.

 5. Don’t Leave the Iron in One Spot

 Be sure to keep the iron moving around.
 Leaving it in one spot for too long could cause the polyester to melt or scorch.

 Even on a low heat setting, long exposure to the hot soleplate can deform the polyester fibers.

 Pro Tip: If you’re ironing a polyester wedding dress or prom dress and don’t want to risk damaging it right before your special day, you can use the steam from your iron without touching the dress.